-The tshirt (t-shirt) rug is probably the hardest, definitely the longest, and absolutely the most rewarding handmade project I’ve ever undertaken.
-This tshirt rug uses around 80 t-shirts, cut into 14,000 1″ x 4″ strips, dyed into various shades of green then latch-hooked to a 36″ x 60″ mesh rug canvas.
+The t-shirt rug is probably the hardest, definitely the longest, and absolutely the most rewarding handmade project I’ve ever undertaken.
+This t-shirt rug uses around 80 shirts, cut into 14,000 1″ x 4″ strips, dyed into various shades of green, then latch-hooked to a 36″ x 60″ mesh rug canvas.
 Sound complicated?
-Not really, it just requires some time. :)
+Not really.
+It just requires some time. :)

-Here are my tips, tricks, and recommendations for anyone wanting to learn how to make a tshirt rug.
+These are my tips, tricks, and recommendations for anyone wanting to learn how to make a t-shirt rug.

-Rug canvases come in various sizes or can be cut into any shape.
-I used this 36″ x 60″ mesh rug canvas.
+Rug canvases come in various sizes and can be cut into any shape.
+I used a 36″ x 60″ mesh rug canvas.

 How many t-shirt strips for a t-shirt rug?

 Count the number of squares in the mesh canvas on two adjacent sides.
 Multiply those two numbers.
 This equals the total amount of squares.
 Divide that number in half to latch-hook every-other square.

 - 40 squares wide, 40 squares tall

 - 40 x 40 = 1,600

 - At approximately 175 strips per large t-shirt, you’d need 4.5 shirts.